the-goats/Goat/README.md

 Run `goat` to display the help which lists all the available tasks.
 #### Watch project
 Run all watch enabled tasks simultaneously typing `goat watch` in your terminal.

+## Extending Goat
+It is possible to write your own modules which can be installed seperatly from Goat.
+These modules have to be globally installed node modules and have to be added to the settings file located in `~/.goat`.
+Each module Intergrates via the Goat class which offers various build-in methods such as notifications and the Goat watcher.

+An example will be provided in an upcomming version.

 ## License